-These methods can be used independently or in combination to achieve a range of objectives as shown in the Configuration Examples section on page 141.
+These methods can be used independently or in combination to achieve a range of objectives as illustrated in Configuration Examples section.

 Inserting Headers

 X-Forwarded-For (XFF) Headers

 X-Forward-For headers are inserted by HAProxy when the layer 7 VIP option Set X-Forwarded-For header is enabled (the default for new layer 7 VIPs).
 A new X-Forwarded-For header is appended by the load balancer containing the client's IP address.
 This information can then be extracted by the Real Servers for use in web applications or logging.